Hermann Flade: The hearing

 Frade's trial opened before the Dresden regional court on 8 January 1951.
 The trial was organised and choreographed as a political show trial by the ruling SED (party).
-It was held not in a court room but in the "Tivoli Restaurant" in Olbernhau, the defendant's home town.
+It was held not in a courtroom but in the "Tivoli Restaurant" in Olbernhau, the defendant's home town.
 The unconventional trial venue was able to accommodate more people than any other in the town.
 The "court room" was full, the organisers having obliged approximately, 1,200 party workers and members to attend.
 The trial proceedings were transmitted on the local radio station.
 Flade was accused of attempted murder.
-Sources agree that he attempted to resist arrest and, in a scuffle, cut the plain clothes policeman who surprised him on 14 October with a pocket knife.
+Sources agree that he attempted to resist arrest and, in a scuffle, cut the plainclothes policeman who surprised him on 14 October with a pocket knife.
 The court was told he had attempted to murder the policeman with a cutlass-style hunting knife.

 One person whose responses had not been choreographed by the trial organisers was the defendant.
 To the evident chagrin of the court, he did not deny the facts, but justified his behaviour: "I said to myself, in an election you need [the chance to hear] more than one voice.
-Since I was not able provide that myself openly, because I would have been thrown out of school if I had, I had to do it at night in secret." ("Ich sagte mir, bei einer Wahl müsste auch eine andere Stimme gehört werde.
+Since I was not able to provide that myself openly, because I would have been thrown out of school if I had, I had to do it at night in secret." ("Ich sagte mir, bei einer Wahl müsste auch eine andere Stimme gehört werde.
 Da ich das nicht offen machen konnte, weil ich sonst von der Schule fliegen würde, musste ich das nachts im Geheimen tun.")
 Nor was there anything choreographed or staged about Flade's hysterical cry, "I love freedom!" ("Ich liebe die Freiheit") which those present along with the radio listeners heard as the hearing reached its climax.
 Olbernhau was a town of some 10,000 people and the mining industry fostered close relationships between the families involved in it.
 Flade won the sympathy of many listeners because he had not been afraid to denounce the conditions in the uranium mines when he worked in them during his year taken out from school.
 His protests against the anti-democratic conduct of the 1950 election, already widely known locally, gained wider publicity because of the coverage given to the trial.